hires/RadioProjects/HomeStation/README.md

 and a multi-band end-fed wire antenna for 40-10m on HF.

-My neighbour didn't like the idea of a wire overhead and asked if I could do a vertical antenna for HF also.
+My neighbour didn't like the idea of a wire overhead and asked if I could do a vertical for HF as well.
 I went away again and came up with a plan to install two verticals: one for HF and one for VHF/UHF.
 Below are the details.
 <br clear="right"/>